ShivangKakkar/pystark/README.md

 ## Features

-1. **In-built/Default Plugins** - Any bot created using `pystark` will automatically have some commands like */start*, */help*, */about* and */id*.
+1. **Addons** - Any project using `pystark` can enable in-built addons that come with pystark.
+For example, default addons automatically add some commands like */start*, */help*, */about* and */id*.

-   Of course that can be turned off using *default_plugins=False* in the main function.
+   Of course that can be turned off using [project settings](https://pystark.codes/start/settings)

 2. **Databases** - There are in-built functions that help in using databases.
 The databases include `postgres`, `redis`, `tinydb` and `telegramdb`

-    To know more about using databases in pystark - [Click Here](https://pystark.codes/en/latest/topics/database/)
+    To know more about using databases in pystark - [Click Here](https://pystark.codes/topics/using-databases/)

 3. **Boilerplate Code** - You can generate a boilerplate with all the files you will need using our command line utility.
 Optionally, you can generate it with added Heroku Support (app.json, Procfile, etc.).

-   To know more, about generating a boilerplate - [Click Here](https://pystark.codes/en/latest/start/boilerplate/)
+   To know more, about generating a boilerplate - [Click Here](https://pystark.codes/start/boilerplate/)

 4. **Easy-To-Use** - There are multiple things that make this library easy-to-use.